Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/camera_view.rst

    | Hotkey:   :kbd:`Ctrl-Alt-Numpad0`

-This feature allows you to position and orient the active camera to match your current view-port.
+This feature allows you to position and orient the active camera to match your current viewport.

 Select a camera and then move around in the 3D view to a desired position and direction for your camera (so that you're seeing what you want the camera to see).
 Now press